Objecting to local taxes

 Are you an entrepreneur and not a self-employed person?
 You can file an objection via form Objection to local taxes.
 You need E-recognition.

-Parking tax surcharge, Encroachment tax, Burial duty, Tourist tax, Water tourism tax, Fees, Harbour dues, Ferry dues
+Parking fine, Encroachment licence fee, Interment fees, Tourist tax, Water tourist tax, Fees, Harbour dues, Ferry dues

 You can file an objection via form Objection to local taxes.
 You cannot object to the amount of the charge.